mwaylabs/Sketch_Sir_Explain-A-Lot/README.md

 ![alt tag](https://dl.dropboxusercontent.com/u/44855183/m-way/For%20Sketch%20Sir%20Explain-A-Lot/animation.gif)

-By pressing ctrl+shift+e or start the Plugin through the menu bar this will happen:
+By pressing Ctrl + Shift + E or by starting the Plugin through the menu bar this is going to happen:

 - Sir Explain-A-Lot will create a rounded icon with an "?" in it on your current artboard
 - Sir Explain-A-Lot will copy your current artboard with all contents